BruceEckel/functional_error_handling/Functional Error Handling.md

 - Lisp (was this the origin of language-based exceptions?).
 Possibly ironic as Lisp is the first functional language.
 - BASIC had “On Error Go To”
 - Pascal
 - C++, which tried exception specifications.
 Originally these were optional and not type-checked.
-More recent versions of the language enforce correct exception specifications.
+Then they were enforced, and finally they were deprecated.
 - Java, which created checked exceptions, which must be explicitly dealt with in your code, and runtime exceptions, which could be ignored

 Exceptions seemed like a great idea: